Librarian who tried to stop patron's arrest acquitted

-Steve Woolfolk, the Kansas City Library's director of programming and marketing, was arrested in May 2016 as private security guards and off-duty police officers arrested Jeremy Rothe-Kushel, a library patron from Lawrence, during the question-and-answer segment of a talk by Middle East expert and diplomat Dennis Ross.
+Steve Woolfolk, the Kansas City Library's director of programming and marketing, was arrested in May 2016 as private security guards and off-duty police officers arrested Jeremy Rothe-Kushel, a library patron from Lawrence.
+The incident occurred during the question-and-answer segment of a talk by Middle East expert and diplomat Dennis Ross.

 When Woolfolk tried to intervene, both he and Rothe-Kushel were arrested.
 City prosecutors later dropped charges of trespassing and resisting arrest against Rothe-Kushel.